brillout/wildcard-api/readme.md

 When calling `endpoints.endpointName('some', {arg: 'val'});` in the browser the following happens:

-1. The arguments are serialized to `"["some",{"arg":"val"}]"`.
-   (Wildcard uses [JSON-S](https://github.com/brillout/json-s) instead of JSON.)
+1. [Browser]

-2. An HTTP request is made to `/wildcard/endpointName/"["some",{"arg":"val"}]"` to your Node.js server.
+   The arguments are serialized to `"["some",{"arg":"val"}]"`, and an HTTP request is made to `/wildcard/endpointName/"["some",{"arg":"val"}]"`.
+   (Serialization is done with [JSON-S](https://github.com/brillout/json-s).)

+2. [Node.js]
-3. On your Node.js server, your endpoint function defined on `endpoints.endpointName` is called with the arguments deserialized back to `{arg: 'val'}`.
+   The arguments are deserialized to `{arg: 'val'}`, and your endpoint function, defined on `endpoints.endpointName` in Node.js, is called.

+3. [Node.js]
-5. Once your endpoint function's promise resolves, an HTTP response is sent with the promise's resolved value serialized in the HTTP body.
+   Once your endpoint function's promise resolves, the resolved value is serialized and sent to the browser in an HTTP response.

-6. In the browser,
+5. [Browser]
-   the received HTTP body is deserialized and the promise of your original `endpoints.endpointName` call is resolved with the deserialized value.
+   The received HTTP response is deserialized and the promise of your original `endpoints.endpointName` call is resolved.

 <b><sub><a href="#faq">&#8679; TOP  &#8679;</a></sub></b>
 <br/>